GSA/asis/README.md

 ### Asynchronous job processing

 We use [Sidekiq](http://sidekiq.org) for job processing.
-You can see all your Flickr and Instagram jobs queued up here:
+You can see all your jobs queued up here:

 <http://localhost:3000/sidekiq>